Starting a New Life Abroad: Truths About the Life of an OFW

 Preparing to move abroad is costly and exhausting because you need to spend a lot of time and energy applying for a job that will sponsor your relocation.
 It’s costly because there are too many tests you need to do and documents to process.

-As if those were not enough to make things hard, but we got POEA (Philippine Overseas Employment Administration) that will make things harder!
+As if those were not enough to make things hard, we got POEA (Philippine Overseas Employment Administration) that will make things harder!

 The POEA or the exit clearance is a hindrance and cause of delay for OFWs